ashucAK/Duwung-chat/README.md

-Real Time Chat App | JWT, Socket.io
+DUWUNG Chat App | JWT, Socket.io
 Some Features:

--   🌟 Tech stack: MERN + Socket.io + TailwindCSS + Daisy UI
--   🎃 Authentication && Authorization with JWT
--   👾 Real-time messaging with Socket.io
--   🚀 Online user status (Socket.io and React Context)
--   👌 Global state management with Zustand
--   🐞 Error handling both on the server and on the client
--   ⭐ At the end Deployment like a pro for FREE!
--   ⏳ And much more!
+Project utilizes a robust tech stack including MERN, Socket.io, TailwindCSS, and Daisy UI.
+It features JWT for secure authentication, real-time messaging with Socket.io, online user status tracking, and Zustand for global state management.
+Error handling is implemented on both server and client sides, and deployment is made simple with free hosting options.

 ### Setup .env file